md-irohas/tcppc-go/README.md

 Although the destination address and port are converted by NAT, recent linux provides an `ORIGINAL_DST` function to lookup the original destination address and port.
-Therefore, `tcpPC` can record original destination address and port in linux environment.
+Therefore, `tcppc` can record original destination address and port in linux environment.